 For the most up-to-date information on health recommendations related to coronavirus, please continue to also refer to the CDC website, the California Department of Public Health website, and the Ventura County Department of Public Health website.

 As of April 1st, 2020, all Ventura County School Districts agreed to keep school campuses closed through the end of the school year in support of the coronavirus mitigation effort.
 The decision was made in consultation with Ventura County Public Health Officer Dr. Robert Levin.
 The decision comes after recommendations from California Governor Gavin Newsom and California Superintendent of Public Instruction Tony Thurmond for schools to continue providing distance learning in lieu of in-class instruction for the remainder of the current semester.
 With this recent news, our District will continue to develop the best distance learning educational program to meet the needs of our students.
 For the most up-to-date information please refer to the Santa Paula Unified School District Website.

-The County of Ventura is the first and largest Southern California County to receive approval from the California Department of Public Health (CDPH) to move forward on an accelerated Stage 2 path to reopening.
-With this approval, Ventura County restaurants can now offer dine-in options and all retail businesses with exterior facing entrances are permitted to have customers inside of their stores.
-Restaurants and retail must register at www.vcreopens.com and follow the guidance.
-Learn more about the California Resilience roadmap for state reopening at https://covid19.ca.gov/roadmap/.
-The Public Health Officer will modify the Stay Well VC Order this evening.
-Dine in and in store shopping will be permitted effective Thursday, May 21, 2020.
-COVID-19
+The County of Ventura is the first and largest Southern California County to receive approval from the California Department of Public Health (CDPH) to move forward on an accelerated path to reopening.
+With this approval, Ventura County dine-in restaurants, retail and shopping, places of worship, hair salons and barbershops, construction, bars and wineries serving food, fitness centers and more are permitted to reopen.
+All businesses must register at www.vcreopens.com and follow the guidance outlined.